Lobos BUAP: Lobos BUAP

 In the mid-1990s, during the term of José Doger Corte as rector, Eduardo Rivera Hernández and Paul Moreno pitched the idea of buying a franchise in the Segunda División de México for the university.
 The brothers Adolfo and Pedro Ayala later joined the board of directors, with Ayala as the club's executive president.

 It was made clear that the club should only consist of Players attending the university.
-The club played its first game in the Estadio Ignacio Zaragoza and was managed by a former Puebla FC player Gustavo Moscoso.
-Lobos was the first Second Division club ever to air its games on broadcast television, with Televisa Puebla airing twelve games.
-T.V on Televisa Puebla.
-The Mexican federation congratulated the owners board for setting a good example on how a club should be run by doing so inspired other Second Division clubs to do the same.
+The club played its first game in the Estadio Ignacio Zaragoza and was managed by a former Puebla player Gustavo Moscoso.
+Lobos was the first Segunda División club ever to air its games on broadcast television, with Televisa Puebla airing twelve games on television in Puebla.
+The Mexican federation congratulated the owners board for setting a good example on how a club should be run by doing so inspired other Segunda División clubs to do the same.

-In its first season, the club performed poorly, but the next year, Lobos battled for a spot in the playoffs against the Águilas of the Universidad Popular Autónoma del Estado de Puebla (UPAEP), a private university in Puebla.
+In its first season, the club very performed poorly, but the next year, Lobos battled for a spot in the playoffs against the Águilas of the Universidad Popular Autónoma del Estado de Puebla (UPAEP), a private university in Puebla.

 The club would fold three years later due to the club's poor performance; the university was unable and owners were not willing to spend more money on a club that was headed nowhere.
 The main economic support at the time came from a group of Engineers who decided to leave the club, leaving the university without a soccer team for almost two months.

 A new rector and a new business leader, Alberto Ventosa Coghlan, quickly revived the franchise.
-Coghlan secured an agreement with first division club Necaxa to have Lobos as a Second Division affiliate.
-Mario Marin, the new mayor of Puebla City helped the club as did Leopoldo García, former director of Televisa Puebla, who would be named executive president.
-Despite a season in which two players, Carlos Muñoz and Emmanuel Sacramento, tied for the league lead in goals with 15, and good players including Gerardo Espinoza and Luis Gabriel Rey, who would later go on and win various championships with Atlante F.C., the new club failed to catch on, and after two seasons of poor play, Grupo Pegaso moved the team to Oaxaca.
+Coghlan secured an agreement with the Primera División de México club Necaxa to have Lobos as a Segunda División affiliate.
+Mario Marin, the new mayor of the city of Puebla helped the club as did Leopoldo García, former director of Televisa Puebla, who would be named executive president.
+Despite a season in which two players, Carlos Muñoz and Emmanuel Sacramento, tied for the league lead in goals with 15, and good players including Gerardo Espinoza and Luis Gabriel Rey, who would later go on and win various championships with Atlante, the new club failed to catch on, and after two seasons of very poor play, Grupo Pegaso relocated the team to the city of Oaxaca, Oaxaca and renamed it Chapulineros de Oaxaca.